The Julie Lutz

 Thursday, June 12, immediately following the 7:30 PM performance

-Join us as we discuss the play’s journey from script to fully realized production with The National Pastime playwright Rogelio Martinez and Cold Read Festival Curator Melissa Crespo.
+Join us as we discuss the play’s journey from the 2022 Cold Read Festival to this fully realized production with playwright Rogelio Martinez and Cold Read Festival Curator Melissa Crespo and Syracuse Stage Resident Playwright Kyle Bass.

 Rogelio Martinez (he/his) is an award-winning playwright whose plays have been workshopped and produced in theaters across the country and abroad.
 His play, Born In East Berlin, was first performed at the Stasi Museum, Berlin, in both English and German and then premiered at San Francisco Playhouse in February 2020.
 More recently, Martinez worked on The Seven Deadly Sins project for Miami New Drama.
 It was the largest theatrical production allowed by Equity during the pandemic.
 It won the Drama League Award - Outstanding Interactive or Socially-Distanced Theater.
 In 2021, Martinez worked on a new television project for Tom Fontana, based on the book, Year of Dangerous Days.
 His play, Blind Date, was produced at the Goodman Theatre under the direction of Tony-nominee Robert Falls, with Tony Award-winning actress Deanna Dunagan playing the role of Nancy Reagan, and was awarded an Edgerton Foundation New Play Award.
 Martinez is a recipient of a 2017 Guggenheim Fellowship, Princess Grace Award, and a Mid-Career Fellowship at the Lark Theater Company.
 His work has been workshopped and commissioned by various theaters across the country including the Public Theater, Oregon Shakespeare Festival, Mark Taper Forum, South Coast Repertory, Atlantic Theater Company, Arden Theater, Asolo Repertory, and Ojai Theater Company, and many more.
 Martinez’s plays include Illuminating Veronica, Arrivals and Departures, All Eyes and Ears, Blind Date, Born in East Berlin, and I Regret She’s Made of Sugar (Princess Grace Winner).
 He is an alumnus of New Dramatists.
 Martinez teaches undergraduate playwriting at NYU and has also written for children’s television.
 Martinez was born in Sancti-Spiritus, Cuba, and came to this country on the Mariel boatlift.